12 December 2025

 Redispatch using batteries is two-thirds cheaper

-BESS eases these constraints by charging behind congested boundaries and discharging when capacity becomes available - deferring transmission upgrades that can take a decade or more.
+BESS eases these constraints by charging behind congested boundaries and discharging when capacity is available, deferring transmission upgrades that can take a decade or more.

-Markets use two main mechanisms to signal where flexibility is needed:
+Two market mechanisms signal where flexibility is needed:

 Under France’s TURPE 7 grid tariffs, batteries can earn bonuses of up to €69/MWh for relieving congestion during peak solar hours.